damongolding/heartstone-meta-scriptable/README.md

 Either a up or down arrow indicates if a deck has changed it power ranking/changes.

-Tapping on the deck while in app view will link you to the HSReplay page for the deck :)
+Tapping on the deck while in app view will link you to the HSReplay page for the deck 😀

+## New to Scriptable?

+1. First download the app from the [IOS store here](https://apps.apple.com/us/app/scriptable/id1405459188?uo=4).
+2. Create a new Script using the + button in the top right.
+3. Copy pasta the Script in [/build/Hearthstone Meta.js](https://raw.githubusercontent.com/damongolding/heartstone-meta-scriptable/main/build/Hearthstone%20Meta.js) to your new Script.
+4. To create a widget go your homescreen, enter edit mode (long press) search "Scriptable" and choose which size widget you'd like.
+Then chose the script from the widget settings 👍 .

-## Themes
+## Themes/skins

 ### Colour